 Meet the Expert

 Jess Barron is the VP and GM for Livestrong, a leading healthy lifestyle site.
-She is an expert in all things healthy content.

 If the Google Trends data is anything to go by, Americans are officially hooked on matcha.
 Whether you drink it in its traditional tea form or you turn it into ice cream, matcha is loaded with benefits from powerful antioxidants to potent cancer-fighting properties, this stone-ground powdered green tea has become a staple in our daily diets.